JeffHanru/abc_tt_frontend_demo/NOTES.md

 2. To run test, type `npm test` in the terminal, if it shows no test in last commit, type `a` in the terminal

-## Development principle
+## Development principles
-1. As README file requeset, avoid using over engineered solution.
+1. As README file requesed, avoid using over engineered solution.

 2. To optimise the readability, each file should always have only one specific purpose.
-For example, rendering the component, handling the data process, store complicated types or initiating the request (which is not covered in the demo project).
+For example, rendering the component, handling the data process, storing complicated types or initiating the request (which is not covered in the demo project).
 By doing so, the reader can be very clearly about the intention of each file.

 3. To optimise the testability, each ui and foundamental components should have their own test files.